sherlinyeo-oracle/developer/java-management-advanced-features/view-and-monitor-work-requests/view-and-monitor-work-requests.md

 3. If you would like to view the log messages for the Work Request, select **Log Messages** under **Resources**.
 You should see the log messages in detail.
  ![image of work request log messages](images/delete-work-request-log-messages.png)

 4. If your Work Request was unsuccessful, you may view the error messages by selecting **Error Messages** under **Resources**.
-You should see the status as **Failed** and the corresponding error messages.
+You should see the status as **Completed with errors** and the corresponding error messages.
   ![image of work request failed error messages](images/delete-work-request-failed-error-message.png)